 - Sign in to the signature management app.

 - Select the autoresponder rule you want to edit and go to the Reply to step.

 - In the Do not auto reply to the following users/addresses section, click Add > Email addresses (Fig. 1.).

 - Now, add the addresses you want to exclude from triggering this rule.
 You can separate email addresses using semicolons and use both full and wildcard addresses, as shown in Fig. 2.

-- Finally, save the changes to your rule.
+- Finally, apply the changes to your rule by clicking Save & Publish.

 From now on, Autoresponder will not trigger the rule (and send autoreplies) when you receive an email from the addresses added as exceptions, and the number of NDRs you get should become lower.